 Intelligent Hands is the work of authors Charlotte Abrahams and Katy Bevan, both of whom have a background in the world of craft and design.
 Recent years have seen a decline in craft and creative education in schools and a shift from practical to theoretical learning models in higher education.
 Young people are leaving school with no idea that craft-based careers are even possible, and graduates of craft-based degree courses are entering the workplace with so few hand skills that their employers must train them from scratch.

+Where did the idea come from that white-collar work should be rewarded more with money and status than that of a blue-collar worker?
+Intelligent Hands looks at this phenomenon, the historical precedents that led us here and why hand skills are crucial in education and for lifelong learning.
 The authors are on a mission to enlighten the uninitiated and persuade the nay-sayers who dismiss craft as no more than a nice hobby or believe that doing things with your hands is for those who can’t use their heads.
 And for the converted, we offer more grist to your mills, ammunition for funding applications, inspiration for those who plan school curricula and further reading for your speciality.

+Intelligent Hands brings existing research and information together in an accessible format for those for those who don’t have time to trawl through all the information that is already out there.
+With a brief look at the history of practical education, we have collated some of the research that has been done in disparate fields to show that combining physical ways of learning with the conceptual in education is the way forward.
 We include the personal stories of ten people who have discovered that working with their hands has improved their quality of life.
 Through the three sections of the book, we look at how physical labouring became separated from academic study, how we became divorced from the materials that surround us and the important role that the crafts and creativity play in education, not just for the lower streams, but for everyone.
 In short, how making is a skill for life.

 Intelligent Hands will be published in September 2023.
 To find out about our latest news and events please sign up for the newsletter below.
 We don’t get around to posting very often so you won’t be inundated with emails 😊

-Last week On Mending was at Toast for the launch of Toast Renewed in Notting Hill, with a discussion on mending with author Celia Pym, Jessica Smulders Cohen, Shoreditch Toast repairer, led by Yasmin Jones-Henry, strategist for @raeburn_design and founder of #TheLabE20
+Last week On Mending was at Toast for the launch of Toast Renewed in Notting Hill, with a discussion on mending with author Celia Pym, Jessica Smulders Cohen, Shoreditch Toast repairer, led by Yasmin Jones-Henry, strategist for @raeburn_design and founder of #TheLabE20.

-Celia, Yasmin and Jessica talked about the empowering nature of mending and how handling the work develops our material intelligence.
+Solvable problems Celia, Yasmin and Jessica talked about the empowering nature of mending and how handling the work develops our material intelligence.
 Celia said: ‘A hole is a solvable problem, it’s very grounding’.
 Jessica talked about the soothing, repetitive nature of stitching and how that kind of material intelligence, learning with her hands, has helped her over the years.
 Yasmin mentioned her work with LabE20 and how setting up repair workshops has increased young people’s capacity to learn through their senses.

-Toast now have six on-site repair specialists around the country.
+The Toast repair sheme Toast now have six on-site repair specialists around the country.
 Their new project features items that never made it to the shop floor due to imperfections, that have been repaired and are now better than new.
 Toast gifted attendees to the talk a copy of On Mending: Stories of damage and repair by Celia Pym.
 They also received some swatches of Toast fabrics to do their own repairs.

-At the event I met the writer Katie Treggiden and Jane Ní Dhulchaointigh (above left) who literally invented Sugru!
+It’s not all about textiles At the event I met the writer Katie Treggiden and Jane Ní Dhulchaointigh (above left) who literally invented Sugru!
 So cool.
 If you haven’t tried mending things with Sugru, where have you been?

 Events Coming up

-They will also be taking part in the Stroud Film Festival with an event on 19 March showing the film Pathways Through Loss directed by Danai Papadatou.
+Meet Make Mend is this Wednesday, 1 March at Trinity Rooms, Stroud.
+7–9pm.
+Learn to darn and share your mending conundrums, no experience is necessary Book here.
+We’ll be at a pop-up Death Cafe at Stroud Brewery this Tuesday evening.
+At a Death Cafe people gather to discuss death.
+Their stated objective is ‘to increase awareness of death with a view to helping people make the most of their (finite) lives’.
+Join authors Jane Harris and Jimmy Edmonds at The Freud Museum in London for a talk on 15 March.
+They will be joined by author of Listen, Dr Kathryn Mannix.
+Book tickets on the Freud Museum website.
+They will also be taking part in the Stroud Film Festivalwith an event on 19 March showing the film Pathways Through Loss directed by Danai Papadatou.
 After the film Danai will be taking questions from the audience directly from Athens.
 The q&a will be supported by The Good Grief Project and Compassionate Communities.
 Sunday 19 March, 3pm Trinity Rooms, Field Road, Stroud GL5 2HZ (across the road from Stroud Maternity ward).

 We’ve had a busy few weeks with some great book events.
 It’s been so good to make contact with real people.
 For the many who couldn’t get tickets to hear Freddie Robins and Celia Pym at Loop, there is a film of the whole thing, so grab a cup of tea and settle in for a listen.
 If you have any more questions for Celia and Freddie, just drop me a line.
 There’s lots more planned so sign up to the newsletter and follow on Instagram to be the first to know.

-The authors of When Words are Not Enough: Creative responses to grief, Jane Harris and Jimmy Edmonds, will be in conversation with Sophie Pierce, one of the contributors to the book.
+1 December The authors of When Words are Not Enough: Creative responses to grief, Jane Harris and Jimmy Edmonds, will be in conversation with Sophie Pierce, one of the contributors to the book.
 Sophie lost her son Felix and talks about how she has managed to carry through cold-water swimming and the letters she writes to him.
 Dartington Trust Bookshop, Totnes, Devon.
 1 Dec, 6pm More information and booking here.

-Celia Pym, author of On Mending: Stories of damage and repair, will be online hosted by the lovely Tatter Library in Brooklyn, New York.
+2 December Celia Pym, author of On Mending: Stories of damage and repair, will be online hosted by the lovely Tatter Library in Brooklyn, New York.
 Discussing individual stories from the book, she will explore mending as small acts of care; mending and the body and why the softening of clothing to take on the shape of its owner can be moving.
 After the talk Celia and Jordana Martin from Tatter will be in conversation about care and repair in textiles and the body.
 More information and booking here.

+4 December Finding Quiet Strength has been highlighted by Juno Magazine as one of their top picks for Christmas books to gift.
+It’s such a beautiful hardback object.
 Author Judith Kleinman will be at Highbury bookshop Ink84 to give an introduction to Finding Quiet Strength, the philosophy that underpins her new book.
 Bring your yoga mat to get involved.
 Sunday 4 Dec, 11am.
 More information and booking here.
 Judith will also be hosting a longer residential retreat at Hawkwood College, Stroud, 20–22 January.
 Something to look forward to.
 More information and booking here.

 Some flexible resilience is something we could all do with right now.
 Being able to recognise our habits and make conscious choices from a place of quietness is a skill.
 Anxiety almost seems a default for so many of us, we need to find our inner smile, that place of quiet.
 The Alexander Technique is sometimes described as a martial art, a practical philosophy to help us to make good choices.
-Here’s Alexander practitioner and teacher Nick Chapman talking to Judith Kleinman about her book, Finding Quiet Strength and how she came up with the title.
+Here’s Alexander practitioner and teacher Nick Chapman talking to Judith Kleinman about her book,Finding Quiet Strength and how she came up with the title.
 He has great praise for the tactile nature of the book and the beautiful design by Chris J Bailey.

 Judith Kleinman is running a residential retreat at the lovely Hawkwood: Centre for Future Thinking 20–22 January.
 What a great gift for someone or a treat to look forward to in one of the darker months of the year.
 This course will explore how to develop a practice that creates flexible resilience, strength and ease in everyday life.
 It will help to find ways to let go of old habits that might have led to discomfort or pain and explore new intentions with a quiet, powerful, purpose and poise.
 There will be movement practices based on the ancient wisdoms of Yoga and Tai Chi as well as everyday movement and breath work.